-This guide is to help students and researchers identify useful resources related to chemical engineering research.
-It puts together the online article databases and books that could be helpful to find information.
-Click on the tabs on the left to navigate throughout the guide.
-For assistance with general research, please use the service.
+This guide is to help you look for resources related to chemical engineering.
+It puts together the article databases and handbooks that could be useful to find information.
+Click on the tabs in the left side bar to navigate throughout the guide.

 Resources for Background Information: